 The watch itself is water resistant up to 200 meters, but it’s unclear whether the leather strap is good for diving

-But, since it’s made by one of the most well-known tritium watch brands, you should have a good experience with this Luminox product.
+But, since it’s made by one of the most well-known brands, you should have a good experience with this Luminox product.

-When it comes to tritium dive watches, probably the most important factor is water resistance and how much pressure it can take.
+When it comes to the tritium gas dive watch, probably the most important factor is water-resistance and how much pressure it can take.

-As previously mentioned, Luminox is well-trusted in the world of tritium watch brands, but that doesn’t mean you shouldn’t look at the specs.
+As previously mentioned, Luminox products are well-trusted in the world of tritium watch brands and products, but that doesn’t mean you shouldn’t look at the specs.

 Claiming a light source of over 100 times that of its competitors, it seems great for deep dives where things get dark.

-This black watch has great contrast with its white numbers on the dial.
+This dive watch has a great contrast with its white numbers on the face of the watch, which makes it easier to read time in the dark.
 For some people, it can have a little too much going on.

 Apparently, it’s the watch of choice for Navy SEALS so you can’t really go wrong there.

-It’s a little bit expensive, but when it comes to something so water resistant, it could be worth the cost if you’re an avid diver.
+It’s a little bit expensive, but when it comes to something so water resistant, it could be worth the price if you’re an avid deep diver.

-Since these are all premium tritium watches, it’ll be all those other factors that help make the final decision.
+Since these are all premium H3 watches, it’ll be all those other factors that help make the final decision.

-Most often, the deciding factor will come down to price, so we’ll start there.
+Most often, the deciding factor will come down to the price, so we’ll start there.
 You may also be tempted to trust a brand’s reputation at face value, which is fair enough but shouldn’t be your only consideration.
-You’ll want to think about style and features, too.
+You’ll want to think about style, color and features, too.

-Let’s dive a little bit deeper into each of these factors to make sure you’re choosing the best tritium watch.
+Let’s dive a little bit deeper into each of these factors to make sure you’re choosing the best tritium watch in the market.

 The first thing you need to do is stay within your budget.
 To be frank, none of these watches are particularly cheap.